williamouyang/okta.github.io/_source/docs/api/resources/idps.md

 ## Identity Provider User Model

-The Identity Provider User Model represents a linked user and their IdP user profile
+The Identity Provider User Model represents a linked user and their IdP user profile.

 ### Example